Background pattern

 In young children, the use of magnesium hydroxide can cause hypermagnesemia, especially in the presence of renal insufficiency or dehydration.

-Other medications and magnesia cinfa
+Other Medications and magnesia cinfa

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 • Diabetes: chlorpropamide, glibenclamide, glipizide, tolbutamide.

-• Infections: sulfonamides, quinolones (ciprofloxacin, ofloxacin, pefloxacin, enoxacin), tetracyclines (chlor tetracycline, doxycycline, tetracycline), ketoconazole, methenamine.
+• Infections: sulfonamides, quinolones (ciprofloxacin, ofloxacin, pefloxacin, enoxacin), tetracyclines (chlortetracycline, doxycycline, tetracycline), ketoconazole, methenamine.

-• Blood clotting problems: dicumarol.
+• Blood Coagulation Disorders: dicumarol.

 • Anemia: iron salts, folic acid.

-• Parkinson: levodopa.
+• Parkinson's disease: levodopa.

 • Spasms or contractions of the stomach, intestine, and bladder (anticholinergic medications).